CCCL: Node-Spanning GPU Collectives with CXL Memory Pooling: Evaluation

 \textbf{Software.} All nodes run Linux 6.2.6 with CUDA 12.8.
 We use nccl-tests 2.17.8 for evaluation. $ncclSendRecv$ are not tested because they are point-to-point primitives.

-\textbf{Baseline.} We use Infiniband with 200 Gb/s as the baseline.
+\textbf{Baseline.} We use InfiniBand with 200 Gb/s as the baseline.
 All collective communication primitives are tested with variable message sizes, ranging from 1MB to 4GB.
 We categorize the primitives into two types: $N$ to $N$, and $N$ to 1 (or 1 to $N$).
 Table~\ref{tab:nccl_primitives} shows the primitives we test.

-We have three implementations of \name: (1) \name-ALL, which is a full-featured implementation of \name; (2) \nameone has bandwidth aggregation but the aggregation occurs at a coarse-granularity.
+We have three implementations of \name: (1) \nametwo, which is a full-featured implementation of \name; (2) \nameone has bandwidth aggregation but the aggregation occurs at a coarse-granularity(\textcolor{camera}{at data-block level)}.
 There is no ``asynchrony and overlapping''.
 (3) \name-Naive allocates memory in the memory pool sequentially without using memory interleaving.
-This is the default memory allocation policy in operating system.
 There is no ``asynchrony and overlapping''.

-\textbf{Scalability test.} We employ an emulation-based approach to conduct the scalability evaluation because of limited accesses to hardware.
+\textbf{Scalability test.} We employ an emulation-based approach to conduct the scalability evaluation because of limited access to hardware.
 Specifically, we develop an emulator that reproduces system performance as the number of nodes is scaled.
 In this emulator, we assume that concurrent read or write requests targeting the same CXL device share the available bandwidth uniformly, aligned with the results presented in Section~\ref{sec:characteritics}.
 Requests directed to different CXL devices are assumed to be mutually independent, i.e., no performance interference is modeled across devices.
 The emulator is configured to employ a total of six CXL devices.